sooti/stremio-addon-debrid-search/media-file-server/README.md

     security_opt:
       - apparmor:unconfined
     volumes:
-      - /home/sooti/Videos:/downloads:rw  # Change this to your download path
+      - /path/to/your/downloads:/downloads:rw  # Change this to your download directory
     ports:
       - "3003:3003"
     environment: